Stress is one of the biggest causes of health issues in cats.

 When the prescription Prozac stopped working—for the cat, not me—I finally tried the pheromone collars.
 According to the manufacturer, they release a continuous stream of relaxing pheromones just like a mama cat produces to calm her kittens.

 I was nervous at first because they’re not breakaway collars.
+(Update: They are now breakaway collars.)

 Within an hour of collaring my cats, they chilled out on the sofa.
-And after hours of breaking up fights, cleaning up cat pee, and interrupting my Netflix binge session these collars are the closest I have come to the great secret of stress-relief.
+And after hours of breaking up fights, cleaning up cat pee, and interrupting my Netflix binge session these collars are the closest I have come to the great secret of stress relief.

 2. Pheromone Calming Spray